 IMAGE SOURCE

-Why is color so important in data visualization?
+Why color is important to data visualization

 Color plays a significant role in data visualization.
 For starters, colors are used to highlight important information, as well as illustrate relationships between various types of data.
 Color also plays an instrumental role in guiding the viewer’s eye.
 It can even be used to stimulate emotion through color psychology.